IJustDev/Gitea-VSCode/README.md

 ### The following details are needed

 - Authtoken
+- Port (either 80 or 443) in case that you use docker please enter the exposed port
 - Domain in format: "example.com"
-- Repository Owner (may be an organisation): "TestOrganisation"
+- Repository owner (may be an organisation): "TestOrganisation"
-- Repository Name "ExampleRepository"
+- Repository name "ExampleRepository"

 When you've finished you can press the refresh button in the open issues section and you'll see the issues of the first 10 pages (only open issues).